Pliskin707/ESPNOW_SmartHome/ESP01_NowSender/README.md

 ### 1. DeepSleep ###

 This build requires the board manipulation described [here](https://randomnerdtutorials.com/esp8266-deep-sleep-with-arduino-ide/).
-Additionally it is *recommended* to also remove the power LED to further optimize power consumption.
+It is *recommended* to also remove the power LED to further optimize power consumption.

 **Note**